PhilipMacCormack/SnakeMake_Clouard_et_al_2022_w_noise/README.md

 This script computes the metrics concordance and cross-entropy for assessing and comparing the imputation quality between Beagle and Prophaser.

 ##### merge_vcf_files.py
-This script merges several vcf files into one file, used in the downstream process of prophaser output.
+This script merges several vcf files into one file, used in the downstream process of Prophaser output.

 #### Scripts_util